plone/ansible-playbook/docs/multiserver.rst

 Moving beyond four
 ------------------

 Ansible doesn't offer a way to iterate a role over a sequence, so the max count of four is hard-coded into the playbook.
-Read the playbook and it will be completely obvious how to change the limit by editing it.
+Read the playbook and it will be obvious how to change the limit by editing it.